rodya-mirov/Infinite-Tile-Engine-2D/README.md

 There is support for caching, and both procedural generation and manual creation can happily coexist.

+There is support for mouse action (that is, the engine automatically tracks the most recently moused-over square) so the user won't have to.

 A small demo is attached which gives an example of manually created content.